Relationship Ups and Downs | A Survivor's Guide

 If your partner does not respect your boundaries even though you have made them clear, that’s another red flag.

-At the end of the day, if you have a gut feeling making you think that something about your relationship just isn’t right, ask around about your friend’s perspectives of your relationship and trust your intuition.
-It’s there for a reason.
+At the end of the day, if you have a gut feeling making you think that something about your relationship just isn’t right, ask your friends what they think and see their perspectives of your relationship and then trust your intuition.

 Indeed, we all experience relationship ups and downs!